aryar11/emu8086/README.md

 ## Mouse Tracker

 This is a cursor tracker program that is self explanitory.
 Once you run the program, you can move your cursor all across the terminal and in the top-left corner, it displays the pixel coordinates of your cursor.
 To exit, hold down the right mouse button.

+### 8086 Emulator Download

+To download this emulator, please go to this link and select the executable that fits your machine: https://emu8086.en.lo4d.com/